-This deliverable presents the activities and efforts made within the context of WP4 of SPECIAL during the last eight months.
+This deliverable presents the activities and efforts made within the context of WP4 of SPECIAL during the last 16 months since the beginning of WP4 in month 9.
 We addressed the two tasks T4.1 Transparency dashboard and control panel and T4.2 Consent engine and feedback mechanism which cover the transparency dashboard and control panel (called privacy dashboard or dashboard) and the consent engine and feedback mechanism.
 We therefore reviewed the proposal to formulate goals the define the scope of WP4 and derived the goal and scope of this deliverable from that.
 As goals of WP4 we identified functional components such as data access, policy expression and templates, consent management, and breach notification.
 We identified general requirements for the dashboard like performance, scalability, security, privacy, and usability.
 This deliverable addressed the functional components data access, policy templates, and consent management focusing on the general requirement usability.
-Deliverable D4.2 Frontend Scalability and Robustness testing report V1, which is due at the end of month 18, will focus more on the remaining general requirements, i.e. performance, scalability, and security.
+Deliverable D4.4 Frontend Scalability and Robustness testing report V2, which is due at the end of month 27, will focus more on the remaining general requirements, i.e. performance, scalability, and security.

-We presented a first prototype for the privacy dashboard and elaborated on its design.
-We presented multiple designs and prototypes for consent interfaces, we developed and partially evaluated in user studies during the last eight months.
+We presented the second version of our prototype for the privacy dashboard and elaborated on its design.
+We presented multiple designs and prototypes for consent interfaces and dynamic consent, which we developed and partially evaluated in user studies during the last 16 months.
 There, we already highlighted the next steps needed to improve the prototypes with regard to legal and usability requirements.
 We plan to pursue the design approaches presented in this deliverable and further evaluate those in user studies.
-The results of those user studies will be partially included in D4.2 Frontend Scalability and Robustness testing report V1 and reiterated in D4.3 Transparency dashboard and control panel release V2, which is due in month 25.
+The results of those user studies will be included in D4.4 Frontend Scalability and Robustness testing report V2 and reiterated in D4.5 Transparency dashboard and control panel release final release, which is due in month 34.